-Red grapes have a similar 1 gram of fibre and a negligible amount of fat.
+Red grapes have a similar nutritional profile to other grape varieties, with a few important differences.
+In a single cup, calories in red grapes amount to 70, just under 1 gram of fiber and a negligible amount of fat.
 They also offer a notable amount of potassium, vitamin B6, vitamin K, vitamin C, iron, zinc, and phosphorous.
-Perhaps the most notable component of these grapes, however, is their content of flavonoids, resveratrol, and other active ingredients, and .profile to other grape varieties, with a few important differences.
-In a single cup, calories in red grapes amount to 70, just under
+Perhaps the most notable component of these grapes, however, is their content of flavonoids, resveratrol, and other active ingredients, and antioxidants.

 Red Grapes Health Benefits

-The presence of flavonoids and resveratrol, along with vitamin C and other nutrients, makes red grapes an excellent skin tonic.
-It is able to prevent oxidative stress and reduce the appearance of wrinkles, while also speeding the healing process for scars and blemishes.
+The presence of flavonoids and resveratrol, along with vitamin C and other rejuvenating nutrients, makes red grapes an excellent skin tonic.
+It can prevent oxidative stress and reduce the appearance of wrinkles, while also speeding the healing process for scars and blemishes.
 It can also improve skin elasticity and keep you looking younger for longer.

 Boost Immune System

 Studies have been done on resveratrol and its impact on brain health.
-In reducing oxidative stress and plaque deposition, helping to keep your mind and memory clear as you age.
-It is also known to improve your powers of and knowledge retention.diseases, this compound shows great promise in
+In neurodegenerative diseases, this compound shows great promise in reducing oxidative stress and plaque deposition, helping to keep your mind and memory clear as you age.
+It is also known to improve your powers of concentration and knowledge retention.

 Due to the low-calorie nature of these fruits, combined with their moderate fiber content, red grapes are a great snack for people who are on a diet or are trying to shed some extra pounds.
 Some research has also shown that regular consumption of grapes provides a boost to metabolism and improves your body’s fat-burning capacity.